Danielle, New York

 As a military spouse for more than 17 years, I raised four children while moving across the country, often far from family and support systems.
 At times, my husband was deployed, and I navigated pregnancy, birth, and early parenting on my own.

 My parenting journey is full of moments where I didn’t have community around me.
-That experience shapes how I show up for families in Wayne County, New York.
+That experience shapes how I show up for families as a HealthySteps Specialist in Wayne County, New York.

 Meeting Families Where They Are

-Wayne County is a rural, agricultural region with no public transportation and limited access to services.
+Wayne County is a rural, agricultural region where poverty levels are high and there is limited access to services like public transportation, health care, child care and other community resources.
 For many families, getting to a pediatric visit takes planning and effort.

 I see that as a critical opportunity.
 Working alongside pediatric providers, I offer support that goes beyond a typical checkup.
+Support that research shows makes a difference in setting up a child, and their family, for success.
 I help with feeding, sleep, child development, and maternal mental health, while connecting families to community resources.

 For families like Shania and her son Cohen, that support starts early.
 I first met them just days after Cohen was born and continued to walk alongside them through the challenges of infancy, from feeding concerns to common illnesses.
 Over time, that consistent presence helped build confidence and trust.